 Taxpayers who owe the IRS over $50,000 may have to deal with tax liens, tax levies, and IRS passport actions.
 There are many tax resolution options that can be used to protect your property and get the IRS off your back.

-IRS Wage Garnishment Policy The IRS can garnish the wages of both you and your spouse for joint tax debt.
-The IRS policy is generally to garnish the wages of the higher earning spouse, but they may deviate from this rule if you’ve flagrantly refused to pay your tax debt.
+If you and your spouse have filed jointly, the IRS can issue wage garnishment onto both you and your spouse.
+Generally, the IRS policy is to garnish the wages of the higher earning spouse, but they may deviate from this rule if you’ve flagrantly refused to pay your tax debt.